Skip to main content

 Highlights:

-• The share of coal in the power mix has decreased by 15 points since 2010 to 62% in 2023, while the share of carbon-free electricity rose by 14 points to 34%.
+• The share of coal in the energy mix decreased by 11 points since 2010, while the share of natural gas increased by 7 points.
+Carbon free sources only account for 11% of the energy mix.

 1st